Investor backing proved poison chalice for Credit Suisse CEO

 As his position looked increasingly fragile he posted a photograph alongside Ivanka Trump at Davos.

-Shortly ahead of the crunch board meeting photo of a gathering of top executives.
+Shortly ahead of the crunch board meeting, he posted a photo of a gathering of top executives.

 One of those pictured was 55-year old Thomas Gottstein, announced on Friday as the new CEO of Credit Suisse.